ReadMikeNow is a freelance writer who loves to research history, travel to interesting places, and share unique stories.

-He was known for being a cape-wearing thrill seeker who rode motorcycles to jump numerous vehicles and had some breathtaking crashes.
+He was known for being a cape-wearing thrill seeker who rode motorcycles to jump multiple vehicles—and he had some breathtaking crashes.
 Evel Knievel is one of the most popular names in American pop culture.
-Knievel would wear a patriotic jumpsuit and go through the air on his motorcycle over cars, buses as well as sharks and more.
-His reputation was an entertainer who could cause sold-out audiences to experience the thrill of his motorcycle jumps associated with the fear of his possible death.
-He engaged in over 74 ramp to ramp motorcycle jumps during his career.
+Knievel would wear a patriotic jumpsuit as he jumped his motorcycle over cars, buses, sharks and more.
+His reputation was as an entertainer who could give sold-out audiences the thrill of his motorcycle jumps associated with the fear of his possible death.
+He engaged in over 74 ramp-to-ramp motorcycle jumps during his career.

 Robert Craig Knievel Jr. was born in Butte, Montana on October 17, 1938.
-When he was eight years old, Knievel was able to watch Joie Chitwood auto daredevil show.
-This inspired him to pursue a motorcycle daredevil career.
-Later in his career, Knievel gave credit to Joie Chitwood and the auto daredevil show for his motivation to do motorcycle jumps.
+When he was eight years old, Knievel was able to watch the Joie Chitwood auto daredevil show.
+Later in his career, Knievel gave credit to Joie Chitwood for inspiring him to pursue a motorcycle daredevil career.

 Birth of a Name